Clean up orphaned SharePoint sites and teams

 If you're not quite ready to commit to a third-party tool yet, have a look at cleaning up orphans using various freely available options.

-Why you need Teams and SharePoint governance
+Why you need SharePoint and Teams governance

 Because Microsoft 365 makes it so easy to create a SharePoint site or a team, people tend to create new workspaces without considering whether a suitable container already exists, what template to use if not, or what the appropriate security settings should be.

-This often results in uncontrolled content sprawl.
+This results in uncontrolled content sprawl and a compromised security posture.

-Reduce content sprawl
+Stop content sprawl

-Audit your existing tenant content with a set of clean-up tools which target the most common unwanted, obsolete and unmanaged workspace types.
+Audit your existing tenant content with a set of cleanup tools which target the most common unwanted, obsolete and unmanaged workspace types.

-Save time
+Save time and storage

-See how SProbot can help you keep your M365 tenant tidy
+See how SProbot can help you govern SharePoint

 Get a demo